October 22, 2022

 Grief is a process that we must go through in order to heal.
 In your own time, you may decide to reshape your traditions or find new ways to observe the season as you move forward with grief.

-This is our time to prepare for winter.
+The present moment – or whenever we feel able – is the time to prepare for the “winter” cycles of life.
 Psychologically, this involves making sure we have coping skills, connections, and a beneficial mindset to carry us through whatever difficult or frightening thoughts and emotions we may come across in life.
 Being prepared helps us reduce fear and alleviate grief.

 Speaking with a therapist can help you determine how to address any fears or uncertainties you have or are trying to recover from.
 Therapy treatment modalities like Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), Group Therapy, among others can be beneficial for working through fear, phobias, and grief.
 Your therapist can also help you find ways to increase the therapeutic effects of the traditions or holidays you choose to observe.

 Death, grief, fear, and trauma are not forbidden topics.
 It’s OK to talk about these things – no matter how scary that might seem.
-Healing is possible!
 We are here to help.

 Wherever you are on your journey, take care.
 You can try any of these 7 fall self-care activities to relax and help shift your perspective during this complex yet beautiful season.